-Capital Health Plan has established a process for reviewing Member complaints, grievances, and appeals.
+Capital Health Plan has established a process for reviewing Member complaints and grievances.
 The purpose of this process is to facilitate review of, among other things, any Member's dissatisfaction with Capital Health Plan, Capital Health Plan administrative practices, coverage, benefit or payment decisions, or with the administrative practices and/or the quality of care provided by any independent contracting provider.
-The Complaint, Grievance, and Appeal Process also permits the Member, or their Physician, to expedite Capital Health Plan review of certain types of appeals.
-The process described below must be followed if the Member has a complaint, grievance, or appeal.
+The Complaint and Grievance Process also permits the Member, or his or her physician, to expedite Capital Health Plan review of certain types of grievances.
+The process described below must be followed if the Member has a complaint or grievance.

-Under the Complaint, Grievance, and Appeal Process, a complaint will be handled informally in accordance with the Informal Review subsection set forthbelow.
-A grievance will be handled formally in accordance with the Formal Grievance Review subsection described below.
-A request to review an adverse benefit determination of a pre-service claim, post-service claim, or a concurrent care decision will be handled in accordance with the terms of the Appeal section.
+Under the Complaint and Grievance Process, a complaint will be handled informally in accordance with the Informal Review subsection set forth below.
+A grievance will be handled formally in accordance with the Formal Review subsection described below.
+A request to review an adverse benefit determination of a pre-service claim, post-service claim, or a concurrent care decision will be handled in accordance with the terms of this section.

-Capital Health Plan encourages the Member to attempt informal resolution of any dissatisfaction by calling Capital Health Plan Member Services at 850-383-3311 (toll-free 1-877-247-6512); TTY 850-383-3534 (toll-free 1-877-870-8943).
-If Capital Health Plan is unable to resolve the matter on an informal basis, the Member may submit their formal request for review in writing.
+Capital Health Plan encourages the Member to attempt informal resolution of any dissatisfaction by calling Capital Health Plan Member Services at 850-383-3311 (toll-free 1-877-247-6512); TDD 850-383-3534 (toll-free 1-877-870-8943); Florida Relay 1-800-955-8771 or 711.
+If Capital Health Plan is unable to resolve the matter on an informal basis, the Member may submit his or her formal request for review in writing.